-Step 1: Study Plan - Toward the end of the fall semester students are required to complete a preliminary Ph.D research and study plan comprised of three parts:
+Step 1: Study Plan

+As illustrated by the timelines in Figure 1, students are required to complete a preliminary Ph.D. research and study plan comprised of three parts:

 Research Statement.
 A brief (less than one page) summary of a student's research plan.
 The format should be comparable to the "Intellectual Merit" section of the project summary for a standard proposal to the National Science Foundation written for a non-specialist in the research area.